zoltan-baba/mkdocs-cms/docs/getting-started/rolling-builds.md

 You can cancel running builds or builds on hold - no need to abort them manually!
 If you turn on the __Rolling Builds__ feature, you can automatically abort the previous builds of your app once a new one is started.

 !!! note
 	I'll add a new note here.
+New notes never work.

 !!! note "Manual and scheduled builds"
     Please note that manual and scheduled builds are also cancelled